Ordinary Time: February 3rd

 St. Blaise was a physician and Bishop of Sebaste, Armenia.
 He lived in a cave on Mount Argeus and was a healer of men and animals.
 According to legend, sick animals would come to him on their own for help, but would never disturb him at prayer.

-- Take your children to Mass to receive the blessing of throats today.
+- Have your family attend Mass so as to receive the blessing of throats today.

 - Establish a home altar with the blessed candles (symbols of Saint Blaise) from the feast of the Presentation, February 2.

-- Visit this website and learn more about St. Blaise and how he saved Dubrovnik in Croatia in the 12th century.
+- Read more about St. Blaise and how he saved Dubrovnik in Croatia in the 12th century.

 The "apostle of the north" (Scandinavia) had enough frustrations to become a saint—and he did.
 He became a Benedictine at Corbie, France, where he had been educated.
 Three years later, when the king of Denmark became a convert, Ansgar went to that country for three years of missionary work, without noticeable success.
 Sweden asked for Christian missionaries, and he went there, suffering capture by pirates and other hardships on the way.
 Less than two years later he was recalled, to become abbot of New Corbie (Corvey) and bishop of Hamburg.
 The pope made him legate for the Scandinavian missions.
 Funds for the northern apostolate stopped with Emperor Louis's death.
 After thirteen years' work in Hamburg, Ansgar saw it burned to the ground by invading Northmen; Sweden and Denmark returned to paganism.